habibcilmd-cardiologist/dr-cil/content/en/services/holter/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Can I shower while wearing a Holter?"
+      answer: "No, the device is not waterproof.
+Showering or bathing should be avoided during the recording period."
+    - question: "Does Holter affect daily activities?"
+      answer: "No, you can continue normal daily activities.
+Just avoid contact with water."
+    - question: "When do Holter results come out?"
+      answer: "Results are evaluated within 1-2 days after recording is completed."
+    - question: "Is Holter painful?"
+      answer: "No, only electrodes need to be attached.
+There is no pain or discomfort."
+    - question: "Can I sleep while wearing a Holter?"
+      answer: "Yes, you can sleep normally.
+The device records during sleep as well."
 ---

 Holter monitoring is the continuous recording of the heart's electrical activity for 24-48 hours or longer.
 It is the gold standard method for detecting intermittent rhythm disorders.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in Holter evaluation.